Introduction goes here.

 47

-Letters of general attorney in England for one year for John de Ludham, clerk, who is setting out to Aquitaine with the king's licence, nominating John de Stodeye, citizen and vintner of London, and John de Midelton alternately.
+Letters of general attorney in England for one year for John de Ludham, clerk , who is going to Aquitaine with the king's licence, nominating Stodeye John de Stody, citizen and vintner of London , and Midelton John de Middleton alternately.

 48

-31 May 1372.
-Westminster.
-For Pierre Cassene, burgess of the town of La Rochelle.
+31 May 1372 .
+The palacium nostrum Westmonasterii palace of Westminster .
+For Pierre Cassene , burgess of the town of La Rochelle .

-Committment of the hearing and determining of the appeal of Pierre Cassesene, burgess of La Rochelle, concerning complaints brought against him before Henry Haye de la Haye, kt, seneschal of Angoulême, commissary of Edward, prince of Aquitaine, by George de Biesure and Margaret Auffraye, formerly the widow of Master Hélie Baugis , former burgess of the same town of La Rochelle.
+Committment of the hearing and determining of the appeal of Pierre Cassesene , burgess of La Rochelle , concerning complaints brought against him before de la Haye Henry Haye, kt , seneschal of Angoumois , commissary of Edward [of Woodstock], prince of Aquitaine , by George de Biesure and Margaret Auffraye , the widow of Master Hélie Baugis , former burgess of the same town of La Rochelle .
 They, or at least four of them, which should include the archbishop or bishop, the chancellor and two of the barons, are to call the parties before them, along with any others who should be called, hear the allegations and anything else the parties wish to say, and speedily come to judgment impartially, according to the fors, laws and customs of the land, this judgment having the same force and power as a decree made in parliament, from which there is no appeal.
-Order to all judges, seneschals, sergeants and officers of the king's son, and all other faithful people, to obey and be intendant upon them, or four of them, in executing this matter.
+Order to all judges, seneschals, serjeants and officers of the king's son, and all other faithful people, to obey and be intendant upon them, or four of them, in executing this matter.

 49

-Letters of protection with clause volumus for one year for John de Gravesend Gravesende, esquire, who is setting out to Aquitaine, to stay there in the service of both the king and Edward, prince of Aquitaine and Wales, in the company of Thomas de Felton, seneschal of Aquitaine.
+Letters of protection with clause volumus for one year for Gravesende John de Gravesend, esquire , who is going to Aquitaine, to stay there in the service of both the king and Edward [of Woodstock], prince of Aquitaine and Wales , in the company of Thomas de Felton, seneschal of Aquitaine .

 By the testimony of the same prince